 This method is primarily being performed on male patients.
 Body hair has different genetic conditions than regular scalp hair.
-Both the structure and the diameter of body hair as well as the growth cycles are different from scalp hair.
-Furthermore body hair regularly occurs in single-grafts (hair follicles with one hair) only whereas multiple grafts (hair follicles with 2 or more hair) wouldn´t be found.
+Both the structure and the diameter of body hair, as well as the growth cycles, are different from scalp hair.
+Furthermore, body hair regularly occurs in single-grafts (hair follicles with one hair) only whereas multiple grafts (hair follicles with 2 or more hair) wouldn´t be found.

-This is why significantly more body hair are needed to cover a larger area and achieve an aesthetically satisfying density.
+This is why significantly more body hair is needed to cover a larger area and achieve an aesthetically satisfying density.
 Unfortunately, a satisfying density is best achieved with multi-grafts from the scalp.
 Sometimes BHT (body hair transplant) only qualifies for supplementary hair to fully cover a low density.

 With Body Hair Transplant the average growing yield will be lower than with regular scalp hair.
 At the HLC patients may expect a growing yield between 80 - 90% for beard hair whereas for chest hair transplants the growing yield rarely shows a 50% growing yield.
-Unfortunately there is no qualified statement possible since results are very volatile with chest hair transplant.
+Unfortunately, there is no qualified statement possible since results are very volatile with a chest hair transplant.

 4. Skin Structure - Expectations with Repair Hair Transplants